bitcooker/DMC-Stuttgart-landing-page-with-react/README.md

-# Project Description
+# DMC Stuttgart Landing Page with React

 Landing page made as mini-tryout project, based on xd design.
 The said xd design was only for desktop (1920px wide), and this project was made to accomodate that, but a few media queries were added to support other desktop screen sizes (1024px wide and up).
 Mobile responsive views were not added.

-The final look of the page (on 1920x1080 desktop resolutions) were to mimic the look of the page from picture 'DMCStuttgart-Photopea.png', which is a design by NovaMedia.
+## Scripts

 To run, install all dependencies (npm i) and then run the project (npm start).

-## Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: